wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

 1. Download [`as-echo.wasm`](https://github.com/wasmerio/docs.wasmer.io/raw/master/docs/wasmer-js/node-modules/examples/hello-world/static/as-echo.wasm) and store this file in the `static` directory

-1. Now that these packages are installed, let's replace `index.js` with the following code.
+1. Now that these packages are installed, let's replace the contents of `index.js` with the code shown below.

-    Seeing as this id demo code, it uses meaningful variable names and contains lots of explanatory comments (features that are often sadly missing from production coding).
-Please take some time to read and understand thesr comments as they will help you understand how the functionality has been constructed.
+    Seeing as this is demo code, it uses meaningful variable names and contains lots of explanatory comments (features that are often sadly missing from production code).
+Please take some time to read and understand these comments as they explain how the functionality has been constructed.

     Also, make a note of the comment explaining `@wasmer/wasm-transformer`; we will cover this very important detail in a later example.